 I started taking pictures of those waves, of the edge between water and earth at a very young age.
 I have had a camera in my hand ever since.
 The play of light through lens to film and then digital sensor became my canvas and my paint.
 For me, photography, is more than snapping photos, it is a spiritual practice.

 I was trained first as an engineer, steeped in the hard sciences, and math.
 But after years in that world I found myself longing for mystery, variety, and people.
 I was trained second as a theologian and poet; and ordained as an Episcopal priest.
 The Episcopal church is Christian, in the tradition of the Anglican church.
 It is often defined by what it is not.
 It is not evangelical, not literal, not homophobic, not anti-woman.
-I prefer to define it by what it does well, mystery.
+I prefer to define it by what it does well: mystery.
 Within it I have found a tradition that makes my artist’s heart happy.

 My own experience with spirituality and religion has been generous, joyous, and supportive.
 I know that this has not been so for all.
-In my life, through Christian practice, through Zen Buddhism, through encounters with the natural world, yoga, and a host of other moments I have encountered something bigger and grander than I can express or fully understand.
+In my life, through Christian practice, through Zen Buddhism, relationships with my Jewish siblings, through encounters with the natural world, yoga, and a host of other moments I have encountered something bigger and grander than I can express or fully understand.
 Which is good, a wise woman (Evelyn Underhill) once said that any god small enough to be understood is too small to be worth worshipping.

 Whether we call her God, or the Universe, or Divinity, or a higher power, or mystery; there is something bigger than us that we can encounter.
 And somehow, for many of us, that encounter changes our lives.
 I have found them/her/he/it in many places.
 Through the lens of my camera, in a shaft of light, on the edge of a storm, in the bread and wine of Christian Eucharist, in deep water, in friendships, silence, and the families we are given and those we chose.